OSD Procedure summary

 • The proposer prepares Form 4 and submits to Committee Manager

-• The Committee Manager complete the e-Form 4.
+• The Committee Manager completes the e-Form 4.
 For more information view the article: Create a new project.
 Once the e-Form 4 is submitted, the NP ballot is automatically generated.
 The ballot will include a link to the online document by default.

 New Project without PWI in OSD